4th-motion/eslint-config/README.md

 ## Customize to your needs

-You can edit the files that define the coding standards as needed ([eslint config][eslint-config], [prettier config][.prettierrc.js] and [eslint-config][.editorconfig]).
+You can edit the files that define the coding standards as needed ([eslint config][eslint-config], [prettier config][.prettierrc.js] and [editor config][.editorconfig]).
 You can also rename this project to `@company/eslint-config` to tailor it to your cooporate.
 To change the name of the initialization process, you must modify the fields within `bin` in the _package.json_ file as follows:

 ```json
 {